bazwilliams/upnp-playlist-service/README.md

 GET `/api/playlists` to see a list of all saved playlists.
-GET `/api/playlists?search=<NAME>` to search for a saved playlist by NAME
+GET `/api/playlists?search=<NAME>` to search for a saved playlist by NAME GET `/api/playlists/{playlistName}` to see the contents of a saved playlist

 #### To add currently playling track to a new or existing playlist